radumarias/syncoxiders/website/pages/poc-demo.md

 ## Limitations

+- Conflicts are not handled yet.
+If file is changed in both `src` and `dst` the winner is the one from `src`.
+It's like `master-slave` sync where `src` is the master
-For now it doesn't sync empty folders, not `Add`, `Delete`, or `Rename` them.
+- For now it doesn't sync empty folders, not `Add`, `Delete`, or `Rename` them.
 This is a limitation by `git` as it handles files only.
 Of couse the directory tree qill be recreated in `dst` based on the file parent, just folders with no files in it will not be synced.

 # Work in progress